DataDog/integrations-extras/sqreen/README.md

 ## Overview

-The Sqreen integration enables you and your team to monitor your service security activity from Datadog.

-It provides you with dashboards, security rules, log facets, and saved views.
+The Sqreen integration enables you to monitor your service security activity with dashboards, security rules, log facets, and saved views in Datadog.

-This integration is only available to Datadog and Sqreen design partners.

-It requires the Sqreen microagent to be deployed in the web services to be secured.
+This integration is only available to Datadog and Sqreen design partners, and requires the Sqreen microagent to be deployed in the web services to be secured.

 ![Sqreen Insights in Datadog][1]